 This is an intermediate-level computer art class with projects in fine art, illustration, and graphics.
-QuarkXPress, Adobe Illustrator, and Adobe Photoshop are introduced.
+QuarkXPress (or Adobe InDesign), Adobe Illustrator, and Adobe Photoshop are emphasized.
 Meets six hours weekly.
 Prerequisite: ART 120, ART 130, or instructor's permission